ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 this specification or [@!I-D.ietf-jose-json-proof-algorithms] for use with JWP or if any other constraints on its use are violated.
 When used, this Header Parameter MUST be integrity protected;
-therefore, it MUST occur only within the JWP Protected Header.
+therefore, it MUST occur only within the Protected Header.
 Use of this Header Parameter is OPTIONAL.
 This Header Parameter MUST be understood and processed by implementations.